 - The counseling student is responsible for working with the Practicum/Internship placement coordinator and following the counseling program's procedures regarding contacting sites and securing a Practicum/Internship site. - 2.
 The counseling student is responsible for securing professional counseling liability insurance that will remain in effect for the duration of the Practicum and Internship experiences.
 The student is responsible for updating their insurance in Tevera prior to the start of each term.
 Students who allow their insurance to lapse during Practicum or Internship will not be able to count uninsured hours. - The student will be at the agreed upon location at times scheduled by the Site Supervisor and student. - The student will fulfill assigned duties and responsibilities as agreed on by the student, Site Supervisor, and the University Supervisor. - 5.
 The student will attend an average of 1.5 hours of weekly group supervision meetings with the University Supervisor. - 6.
 The student will attend minimum of one hour of weekly supervision with Site Supervisor. - 7.
-The student will ensure that protocol for maintaining privacy and confidentiality both at the site and in supervision.

-- 8. The student will read and use the ACA and ASCA Codes of Ethics as guides for ethical and professional practice. - The student will participate in a site visit each semester with their site supervisor and university supervisor to monitor their learning and performance in accordance with the supervision agreement. - 10.
+The student will ensure that protocol for maintaining privacy and confidentiality both at the site and in supervision. - 8.
+The student will read and use the ACA and ASCA Codes of Ethics as guides for ethical and professional practice. - The student will participate in a site visit each semester with their site supervisor and university supervisor to monitor their learning and performance in accordance with the supervision agreement. - 10.
 The student will consult with the site supervisor to familiarize themselves with the specific clinic or school policies and procedures for handling emergencies.
-If the student encounters a client who they believe is in immediate danger to themselves, others or have other concerns, they should seek immediate consultation. - The student will complete an evaluation of their site and Site Supervisor at the end of Practicum and Internship. - 12.
-If the student wishes to provide telehealth services at their site, they must meet all ULM requirements. - 13.
-Students will ensure that all audio/video recordings of live interactions with clients that are in compliance with applicable institutional, state, federal, and international privacy requirements. - 14.
-Students will sign a Practicum and Internship Handbook Acknowledgement Form each semester in Tevera.
-This acknowledges that the student has read the most up to date Practicum and Internship Handbook and understands the requirements.
+If the student encounters a client who they believe is in immediate danger to themselves, others or have other concerns, they should seek immediate consultation. - 11.
+The student will complete an evaluation of their site and Site Supervisor at the end of Practicum and Internship. - 12.
+If the student wishes to provide telehealth services at their site, they must meet all ULM requirements.

+13. Students will ensure that all audio/video recordings of live interactions with clients that are in compliance with applicable institutional, state, federal, and international privacy requirements.